northbright/Notes/websites/bilibili/download-bilibili-videos-via-firefox-and-curl.md

 * Select `XHR` tag on the top right
 * Find out the `.m4s` requests

-  bilibili use separated video and audio FLV streams for playback.
+  bilibili use separated video and audio streams for playback.

   Example: